-- That the ignition coil is NOT sparking (TEST 3 and TEST 4).
+- Confirmed that the ignition coil tower is not sparking (TEST 3 and TEST 4).

-CASE 2: If the Test Light DID NOT flash On and Off, re-check all of your connections and retry the test again.
+CASE 2: The 12 Volt test light DID NOT flash ON and OFF.
+Re-check all of your connections and retry the test again.

 TEST 7: Testing The Profile Ignition Pickup (PIP) Signal